surifirstpin/biplus_documentation/docs/model01.md

 Acubi allows various actions and they are performed in views as follows:

-1. Creating a new field (User Defined Fields),
+1. Creating a new field (User Defined Fields).
-2. Defining the output in a new field as resultant of arithmetical or logical operations among the database fields of the self view or from mapped views,
+2. Defining the output in a new field as resultant of arithmetical or logical operations among the database fields of the self view or from mapped views.
-3. Assigning currency & number format for measure fields,
+3. Assigning currency & number format for measure fields.
 4.  extracting different date formats from the date field permissible formats like hour,day,week,month,quarter, year,date, week_day,date_month,date_quarter, date_hour, year_week
 5. Assigning drill down fields for a field.
 6. Defining values for different map co-ordinates.